-1 Nature of the disease
+2 Nature of the disease

 Bluetongue is an arthropod-borne viral (arboviral) disease of ruminants of variable clinical severity, characterised by inflammation of mucous membranes, widespread haemorrhages and oedema.
-Ten of the 26 internationally recognised serotypes of bluetongue virus (BTV) and several related viruses in the Orbivirus genus have been recorded in northern Australia, although some of these serotypes are detected infrequently.
+Eleven of the 26 internationally recognised serotypes of bluetongue virus (BTV) and several related viruses in the Orbivirus genus have been recorded in northern Australia, although some of these serotypes are detected infrequently.
 The highly pathogenic strains encountered in Africa, North America, Europe and parts of Asia are exotic to Australia.

-1.1 Aetiology and pathogenicity
+2.1 Aetiology

 BTV belongs to the Orbivirus genus of the Reoviridae family.
 The genome consists of 10 segments of double-stranded RNA.
-So far, 26 serotypes are recognised (Maan et al 2012), of which 10 have been isolated in Australia, although some are detected infrequently.
-All 10 of these serotypes - BTV-1, BTV-2, BTV-3, BTV-7, BTV-9, BTV-15, BTV-16, BTV-20, BTV-21 and BTV-23 (L Melville, Northern Territory Department of Resources, pers comm) - demonstrate variable pathogenicity for sheep under experimental conditions (Johnson et al 1992).
+So far, 26 serotypes are recognised (Maan et al 2012), of which 12 have been isolated in Australia, although some are detected infrequently.
+All 12 of these serotypes - BTV-1, BTV-2, BTV-3, BTV-5, BTV-7, BTV-9, BTV-12, BTV-15, BTV-16, BTV-20, BTV-21 and BTV-23 (L Melville, Northern Territory Department of Primary Industry and Fisheries, pers comm) - demonstrate variable pathogenicity for sheep under experimental conditions (Johnson et al 1992).
 To date, all initial isolations of Australian BTV serotypes have been from insects, or from cattle with no evidence of clinical disease.